-Waterford Township District Curriculum Used in Our In-Home Tutoring Programs
+Waterford Township District and Curriculum

 Students in preschool through the sixth grade in Waterford Township, New Jersey attend school in the Waterford Township School District.
 The Waterford district serves approximately 900 students who attend one of three schools in the district.
 Once students reach seventh grade, they attend the Hammonton Public Schools, where they remain until the graduate from high school.
 Students in both districts take part in classroom learning that is both engaging and challenging.
 Children acquire necessary academic skills in order to be successful students, but they also acquire life and career skills that will prepare them for success later in life.